 8 Charities You Can Feel Good Giving to This ‘Giving Tuesday’

-It’s the season to give.
-In 2020, Americans gave a record amount of $471 billion to charitable organizations even in an incredible moment of economic unrest.
-But, where can you donate and feel confident that your money is actually going to the cause?
+However, donating money sometimes feels like a gamble.
+Where can you donate and feel confident that your money is actually going to the cause?
 Some charities might have a high overhead, meaning your thoughtful donation will likely go toward administrative fees, rather than directly to the problem the charity is trying to solve.
+Others may have middlemen who take a cut.
 Here’s a list of charities where at least 90 percent of the organization’s expenses goes to the cause at hand, so you can feel confident donating to them.

 DAV (Disabled American Veterans) Charitable Service Trust

 DAV is all about giving back to those who have served the United States.
 The organization helps support physical and psychological rehabilitation programs, provides housing and food to homeless veterans and gives resources to their family members and caregivers.
 DAV has a 95.1 percent program expense ratio on Charity Navigator.
 The program expense ratio is determined by dividing an organization’s program expenses by total expenses based on the last three years of records.

 Take Our Poll: How Do You Typically Split the Restaurant Bill?

 Operation Gratitude seeks to give back to the people currently serving our country, veterans, military families, first responders, and other healthcare heroes.
 The nonprofit sent its first care packages to soldiers in 2003, and since then has sent care packages to 3.5 million people.
 Volunteers can assist in making care packages or writing letters to the populations Operation Gratitude helps.
 Charity Navigator reported that the nonprofit had a program expense ratio of 94.5 percent, with only 3.2 percent of their expenses being administrative.